Latest News & Blog

 Sure, you can fill out the basic details and then never look at your profile again, but this isn’t a great tactic.

-Filling out all of the optional extras is recommended not only to help you stand out, but to give your profile a better chance of out-ranking your competitors in Maps results and local search.
+Filling out all of the optional extras is recommended not only to help you stand out, but to give your profile a better chance of outperforming competitors in Maps results and local search.

 Ensure your profile includes:

-- Correct opening hours – you also have the option of including holiday hours and specific service times such as delivery hours, online operating hours, happy hours and so forth.
+• Correct opening hours, plus holiday hours and any specific service times such as delivery hours or online operating hours

-- Products and services info – you can go really in-depth here.
+• Products and services information — you can go really in-depth here

-- Special attributes and features – such as parking availability, cuisine type, wheelchair access, appointment only and so forth.
+• Special attributes and features — such as parking availability, wheelchair access, appointment only and so forth

 Google allows you to choose one primary category and up to 9 secondary categories, with the primary category carrying the most weight.

-Be as specific as you can when choosing your primary category and always aim to describe your core business, not your services or features.
-For example, choose “Mexican Restaurant” instead of “Restaurant”.
+Be as specific as you can when choosing your primary category and always aim to describe your core business, not just your services or features.
+For example, choose “Mexican Restaurant” instead of simply “Restaurant”.

 It’s also recommended that you use as few categories as possible.